renekreijveld/DSD-Tooltips/README.md

 **showdelay** (*optional*): Delay in milliseconds to show the tooltip.
 This is ingored for trigger type 'click'.

 **hidedelay** (*optional*): Delay in milliseconds to hide the tooltip.
 This is ingored for trigger type 'click'.

+##Installation

+* Download the installer file: https://github.com/renekreijveld/com_adres/raw/master/com_adres-1.0.2-installer.zip
+* Install the plugin with the Joomla extension installer and publish the plugin.